jacksonianrtaylor/movie_rec_proj/README.md

 The idea was that more than one predictor can fill in the short comings of a single model.

-After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected, then they are used as input features to build a simple linear regression model.
+After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected, then they are used as input features to build and test a simple linear regression model.

 Although feature 3 is overwhelmingly the most critical feature to the model, in testing the presence and absence of features, Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.